 If you’re feeling overwhelmed and like you can’t handle things yourself, it’s essential to seek help from a professional.
-They will provide you with the support and guidance you need to manage your condition.
+They will provide the support and guidance you need to manage your condition.

 5. Why can’t I focus while studying?

 There can be many reasons why you’re struggling to focus while studying.
-Some of the most common causes include depression, anxiety, stress, and ADHD.
+The most common causes include depression, anxiety, stress, and ADHD.

-If you’re feeling overwhelmed and like you can’t handle things on your own, don’t be afraid to ask for help from friends or family members!
+If you’re feeling overwhelmed and like you can’t handle things alone, don’t be afraid to ask for help from friends or family!
 They want to see you succeed and will do whatever they can to help.